HenryQuan/mcpe_mod/README.md

+# MCPEMod
+Now is 2018.
+This brings back memory. *This was my game hacking era.*

+Lots of things happened this that but I have no regret choosing this path.
+I am now scared of failing and dont dare to challenge myself.
+If you could do this 4 years ago, is it really that hard?
+You just dont want to put in any efforts...

+***
 It is a MOD for Minecraft PE 0.9.4+.

 It has a setting bundle however the language you will see in Settings is Chinese >_<